What is the Rothschild Foundation?

 What are the Foundation’s aims?

 Our primary aim is to support and promote Waddesdon Manor for the benefit of the general public.
-Beyond this, we seek to support arts and heritage, education, the environment and general social welfare projects in the area local to Waddesdon.
-More information may be found in the ‘What we do' area of our website.
+Beyond this, we seek to support arts and heritage, the environment and general social welfare projects in the area local to Waddesdon.
+More information may be found in the ‘What We Do' area of our website.

 Who has the Foundation funded?

 Details of grants awarded may be found in our Annual Review.
 We also openly publish grants data on our website and on 360 Giving.

 We occasionally make grants to charities based outside the UK, but we are not open to unsolicited applications from such charities.

 Which parts of the UK do you focus on?